Chart Color Schemes

 Bungarribee demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Bungarribee exceeds broader benchmarks with 48.8% of residents aged 15+ holding university qualifications compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 30.9%, followed by postgraduate qualifications (15.1%) and graduate diplomas (2.8%).
-Vocational pathways account for 21.8% of qualifications among those aged 15+, with advanced diplomas making up 10.2% and certificates 11.6%.
-Educational participation is high, with 39.1% of residents currently enrolled in formal education.
+Educational attainment in Bungarribee is notably higher than national averages.
+As of the latest data, 48.8% of residents aged 15 years and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees are most common at 30.9%, followed by postgraduate qualifications (15.1%) and graduate diplomas (2.8%).
+Vocational pathways account for 21.8% of qualifications, with advanced diplomas at 10.2% and certificates at 11.6%.

 Frequently Asked Questions - Education